antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 version of an existing platform is compatible with a given version of .NET Standard.

+The arrows indicate that the platform supports a higher version of .NET Standard.
+For instance, .NET Core 1.0 supports the .NET Standard version 1.6, which is why there are arrows pointing to the right for the lower versions 1.0 - 1.5.

-For example, it shows that .NET Core implements .NET Standard 1.6 while .NET Framework 4.5 only implements .NET Standard 1.1.
-So if you want to target .NET Framework 4.5 and .NET Core 1.0, you can at most target .NET Standard 1.1.
+You can use this table to understand what the highest version of .NET Standard is that you can target, based on which .NET platforms you intend to run on.
+For instance, if you want to run on .NET Framework 4.5 and .NET Core 1.0, you can at most target .NET Standard 1.1.

 |.NET Platform              |   1.0|   1.1|   1.2|   1.3|   1.4|   1.5|   1.6|
 |:--------------------------|-----:|-----:|-----:|-----:|-----:|-----:|-----:|